megrxu/megrxu/README.md

 ### 🌟 About Me

-Mostly I am doing recreational programming here, sometimes I write codes to solve problems.
+I enjoy doing recreational programming or typesetting in my leisure time.

 ### 🛠 Building stuff with